 A psychologist is trained to help people treat their depression symptoms.
 Dr. Kuppersmith can help by identifying problem areas and then creating a plan to help better improve your conditions.
 We can assist you by formulating attainable goals and addressing various emotional issues that will help you get to the root of your problem.
 Additionally, we can help you to manage stress in a healthy way and teach effective coping methods as well.

 If you seek a psychologist in Huntington, NY, then Dr. Joel Kuppersmith can help treat your seasonal depression symptoms with proven methods.
-Contact us today if you suffer from SAD and want to get the help you need.
+Contact us today if you’ve been searching for “psychologists in Suffolk” and suffer from SAD and want to get the help you need.

 What is PTSD?